GDGVIT/Admin-Panel/README.md

 <b>To implement further :</b>

-    Sourabh : Update_exec.php has a prob.
+    Sourabh : Update_exec.php has a problem.
+View Attendance has a problem.

      1. Fix Sidebar for mobile.
      2. Organize club member view better.